DECE2183/yamusic-tui/README.md

     player-like: L
 ```

+You can list multiple keys for the same control, separated by commas.

-You may increase the `buffer-size-ms` if you have glitches or statters.
+Increase the `buffer-size-ms` if you have glitches or statters.